ClinicalTrials.Veeva

 • Prior history of engaging in formal mindfulness-based interventions including: MBSR, MBCT, Acceptance and Commitment therapy, Dialectical Behavior Therapy

-• Any condition that would prevent being a suitable candidate for the group intervention (as determined by online screening questionnaire and screening interview)
+• Any condition that would prevent being a suitable candidate for the group intervention (as determined by screening interview) including suicidal ideation.

 • Lack of access to any form of online video access